Curricular Advice for New Students

 For more information about all courses in philosophy, see the Philosophy Department web site at http://www2.wlu.edu/x12042.xml .

-There will be PE orientation meetings on Wednesday, September 7, 2011, in the Warner Center classroom; all first-year students are required to attend.
-These meetings are in alphabetized groups and first-years should adhere to that schedule.
+PE orientation meetings thought the day on Wednesday, September 11, 2014, in the Warner Center classroom; all First-Years are required to attend.
+These meetings are in alphabetized groups and First-Years should adhere to that schedule.
 The required swimming proficiency tests will be administered following these orientation sessions.
 You are asked to stress to your advisees that their attendance at these meetings is required regardless of their swimming proficiency.

 Courses for prospective physics and/or engineering majors in their first year should include: